 No matter which method you choose, having a project directory is the first step because it organizes your project’s assets and configurations in one place.
 This directory is also where you’ll create the .ddev/config.yaml file, which is essential for setting up and managing your DDEV environment tailored to your WordPress project using Bedrock.

-By ensuring that this directory is set up from the beginning, you create a structured environment that supports the complexities of modern web development, facilitating better management and scalability of your project.
+By making sure that you set up the directory from the beginning, you create a structured environment that supports the complexities of modern web development, facilitating better management and the scalability of your project.

 Continuing with the setup of your WordPress environment using Bedrock and DDEV, the next step is to create a .ddev/config.yaml file within your project directory.
 This file plays a very important role in configuring your development environment settings tailored specifically to your project needs.